The Layout Pattern

 Props Bubbling

-/docs/layout.py) override properties in the root layout. -
+/dashboard/layout.py) can override properties defined in the root layout. -

 3